 There has recently been some stir surrounding the importance of flossing and whether or not it is still relevant and recommended by dentists today.

-At JVR Dental, we have been practicing dentistry for several years now and we are exceptionally passionate about oral health care; therefore, we want to clarify the misconception regarding flossing and justify why it is such an important routine that should be done on a regular basis.
+At JVR Dental, a dental office in Walnut Grove, we have been practicing dentistry for several years now and we are exceptionally passionate about oral health care; therefore, we want to clarify the misconception regarding flossing and justify why it is such an important routine that should be done on a regular basis.
 In case you were having any doubts, here are four reasons why flossing is still crucial to your oral health.

 When it comes to plaque removal, you cannot solely rely on your toothbrush to do get the job done right.
 No matter how detailed and thorough you may be, your toothbrush’s plaque removing capabilities will always be hindered by its inability to get directly in between your teeth.
 That’s where floss comes in.
 Floss is able to penetrate plaque in areas that your toothbrush can’t.
 For the best results in plaque prevention, combine brushing with flossing on a daily basis.